-6.1 The table below sets out the needs and issues identified by the protected groups from research conducted by the Council and the relationship of these issues to the Local Plan.
-This table also records whether a health impact is likely.

-Protected Group Nature of Consultation Needs / Issues raised Links with Spatial Planning Planning Policy - mitigation Health Impact?
-Race (including Gypsies & Travellers, Mixed Ethnic groups, Asian, Black and White Ethnic Groups) Council commissioned research - 'Respecting All: the experiences of five protected characteristic groups under the equality duty' The lack of secure and suitable accommodation is one of the principle inequalities that impact on Traveller's lives and that lack of accommodation has a profound effect on other aspects of their lives such as access to employment, education and health services.
+6.1 The table I relationship of the 6.1 The table below sets out the needs and is relationship of these issues to the Local Plan.
+Thi ne needs and issues identif Local Plan.
+This table also ssues identified by the protected groups from reseals table also records whether a health impact is likely.
+The table below sets out the needs and issues identified by the protected groups from research conducted by the Council and the nship of these issues to the Local Plan.
+This table also records whether a health impact is likely. icil and the Protected Group Nature of Consultation Needs / Issues raised Links with Spatial Planning Planning Policy - mitigation Health Impact?
+Race (including Gypsies & Travellers, Mixed Ethnic groups, Asian, Black and White Ethnic Groups) The lack of secure and suitable accommodation is one of the principle inequalities that impact on Traveller's lives and that lack of accommodation has a profound effect on other aspects of their lives such as access to employment, education and health services.
 Provision of land and / or appropriate policy for traveller site(s).
-Policy H5 covers Gypsy and Traveller Sites and Sites for Travelling Showpeople > November 2016 Fear of harassment / hate crime Design of development - creation of cohesive and balanced communities.
-Policy DC1 covering design considerations and Policy C1 covering the creation of sustainable communities through support for new facilities and resistance to the loss of existing facilities. > Religion (including Christian, Muslim, Buddhist and Hindu) Council commissioned research - 'Respecting All: the experiences of experiences of Local communities perceived to be insular and not welcoming.
+Policy H5 covers Gypsy and Traveller Sites and Sites for Travelling Showpeople >- 2016 Fear of harassment / hate crime Design of development - creation of cohesive and balanced communities.
+Policy DC1 covering design considerations and Policy C1 covering the creation of sustainable communities through support for new facilities and resistance to the loss of existing facilities. > Religion (including Christian, Muslim, Buddhist and Hindu) Council commissioned research - 'Respecting All: the experiences of Local communities perceived to be insular and not welcoming.
 Design of development - creation of cohesive and balanced communities.
 Access to community centres and facilities.
-Policy C1 covering the creation of sustainable communities through support for new facilities and resistance to the loss of existing facilities. >
+Policy C1 covering the creation of sustainable communities through support for new facilities and resistance to the loss of existing facilities. >-

 Protected Group Nature of Consultation Needs / Issues raised Links with Spatial Planning Planning Policy - mitigation Health Impact? five protected characteristic groups under the equality duty' November 2016 Fear of harassment / hate crime Design of development - creation of cohesive and balanced communities.
 Policy DC1 covering design considerations and Policy C1 covering the creation of sustainable communities through support for new facilities and resistance to the loss of existing facilities. > Disability Council commissioned research - 'Respecting All: the experiences of five protected characteristic groups under the equality Access (1) to public transport to take part in community life, live independently and seek employment.
 Liaison with partners over transport investment priorities and improving public transport linked to new developments Policy T1 promotes and supports development which reduces reliance on the private car for travel journeys and Policy T2 where the Council will encourage and support measures which promote better accessibility.
 Policy SS3 supports the provision of employment land. z duty' November 2016 Lack of suitable housing stock Design of new developments to incorporate access standards Policy DC1 'Design Considerations' requires new development to ensure, where appropriate, equality of access and use for all sections of the Community.
-Policy H1 'New Housing Development' incorporates housing for all. > Where their home is located is important due The spatial strategy focuses new development in the Policy SS3 'Future Provision and Distribution of Development' distributes development between the towns and rural areas. >
+Policy H1 'New Housing Development' incorporates housing for all. > Where their home is located is important due The spatial strategy focuses new Policy SS3 'Future Provision and Distribution of Development' distributes >